nlasheras/aoc-2023/README.md

 ### Day 8

 Pretty straight-forward day.
 For part 2 I started reworking the solution to accept many inputs, but when running it with the input saw that it seemed to take a bit.
 Without thinking too much I realized the trick and that was pretty easy to implement since the `num` crate provides the functionality.

+### Day 9

+Today's puzzle was pretty easy to implement in Rust.
+The small research I did for this was to figure out what was the best way to concatenate two vectors.
+For the part 2 I refactored the solution to return the whole array, but since in the end only one value matter I could have probably ignored that.